bcgov/api-services-portal/e2e/README.md

 - `./e2e/cypress.json` contains the web app config.
 Update the file to use local or dev version of the portal for executing the tests

 - Recommendation is to use local version of portal.
-Use `docker-compose` to create local development environment
+Use `docker compose` to create local development environment

 #### Cypress Test Runner